nblo/chargingstation-data/README.md

 # Design Choices
 Data Lake vs. Data Warehouse
- - For this project data is modelled a data warehouse in combination with a traditional ETL process.
-As the data is (mostly) structured and both data volume and data variety in big data terms are on the lower end (see next section) this design was chosen.
+ - For this project data is ingested into a data warehouse with a traditional ETL process.
+This design was chosen instead of a more flexible Data Lake with ELT process, as the data is (mostly) structured and both data volume and data variety in big data terms are on the lower end.

 Redshift is used as a Data Warehouse technology due to the following reasons:
 - advanced PostGres features like JSON support or advanced spatial database features (PostGIS) are not essential
-- due to data volume easily scalable and managed data warehouse was required.
+- due to data volume easily scalable and managed data warehouse was required

-- Batch Processing vs. Streaming.
+Batch Processing vs. Streaming.
-Possible use cases for this data are analyzing trends in user behavior or occupancy with descriptive statistics or as a basis for a machine learning model for predicting optimal charging station locations.
-Thus, daily batch updates suffice and the use case does not justify extra complexity of a streaming service like Kafka.
+- Possible use cases for this data are analyzing trends in user behavior or occupancy with descriptive statistics or as a basis for a machine learning model for predicting optimal charging station locations.
+Thus, data is ingested in daily batch updates instead of streaming data, as the occupancy data is not as time critical

-- ingesting raw data into Redshift allows for flexible refactoring of data model
+Ingesting raw data into Redshift allows for flexible extension or refactoring of data model

-- separation each step of ETL process (Data Acquisition, Data Cleaning, Data Modelling and Loading) allows some or all of those steps can be moved to Airflow or AWS
+Separation each step of in ETL process (Data Acquisition, Data Cleaning, Data Modelling and Data Ingestion) allows for some or all of those steps to be transfered to Airflow or AWS

 # Next Steps

 Here are the next steps which would improve the project, but were out of scope of the capstone project
-- create charging events table for computing number of charging events, charging station availability or approximate energy transfer
+- create charging events table from occupancy data for computing number of charging events, charging station availability or approximate energy transfer
 - deal with additional columns not yet implemented in the data model (e.g. charging stations' `opening_hours` or charging points' `capabilities`)
 - deal with slowly changing dimension tables (SCD)
 - implement data acquisition, batch processing and ETL in Airflow or AWS
-- consider advantages and disadvantages of streaming data instead of batch processing
 - develop a dashboard based on data model
 - expand the number of POI categories considered
 - add visualization of charging station utilization data